Login Client Configuration

 should be used for live environments.
 It is best practice to use a hardcoded IP address in a live environment instead of the local host.

-Step 4: Advanced Configuration (Optional)
+Advanced Configuration

-The Advanced Configuration includes options for CORS, audience URIs, grant types, response types, scopes, and token endpoint auth method.
+The Advanced Configuration page includes options for CORS, audience URIs, grant types, response types, scopes, and token endpoint auth method.

 danger